Emerging PAD studio Manifesto:

 - Our work is rooted in the particularity of place.

-- Those roots represent pad values that enables design to respond to the particular conditions of clients, place and project brief.
+- Those roots represent PAD studios' values that enables design to respond to the particular conditions of clients, place and project brief.

 - We work in a world of flux and shifting condition.
 Our deeprooted values provide stability yet facilitates dynamic response to flux.